 Approximately ten chief financial officer guest speakers will address the class throughout the semester.
-The guest speaker's remarks should comprise up to one-third of the class time and the remaining time will consist of questions and answers.
+The guest speaker's remarks should comprise up to 15 minutes and the remaining time will consist of questions and answers.
 (Some CFOs have no opening remarks and rely only on student questions.)
 Each student will prepare question outlines relating to two companies and their industries by the dates of the guest speaker presentation for both of those companies.
 These students will be expected to lead the questioning of the speaker during the presentation, with strong participation of all students in the class.